Here is a first look of our project

 The project will be release in four part of 20minutes or in one 80 min long feature.

 The year before, in Washington, the Wolverines conceded defeat 23-18 after outplaying the Huskies.
 Michigan’s fans and observers have very high expectations for the upcoming season.
 Ann Arbor is hungry for football to restart this summer day in 2002.
 One hundred and ten thousand fans are gathering in the sunny Big House: domination and a victory from the home team is expected.

 Episode II - Adversity

 As the game unfolds Michigan struggles to control the game, missing every single one of their kicks.
 With a few minutes left, the Huskies are leading by one point.
 The fans are livid and did not expect such a game to open the season.
 The team is working together to create an ultimate opportunity to win the game in the final seconds.

 Episode III - Redemption

 Supported by all of his teammates and trusted by his coach Lloyd Carr, Phil Brabbs must execute a very difficult kick at 44 yards to claim victory.
 He started this game, the first of his college career, by missing two kicks: the pressure on this kicker from the Big House is immense.

 Episode IV - Unity

 That incredible win seemed ordinary for the Michigan men.
 The perseverance and dedication taught to the athletes is part of the Victors’ philosophy.
 Excellence and teamwork is Michigan.
-Spirit carried by every alumnus like Phil Brabbs, when he fought melanoma cancer, or Zia Combs, after his accident against Penn State that left him temporarily paralized.
+Spirit carried by every alumnus like Phil Brabbs, when he fought Multiple Myeloma cancer, or Zia Combs, after his accident against Penn State that left him temporarily paralized.

 Copyright © 2021 44 Yards productions llc - All Rights Reserved.